 Easy to deploy and manage

-Data durability: You can build data durability for your Amazon Elasticsearch domain through automated and manual snapshots.
-You can use snapshots to recover your domain or to create a new domain with preloaded data.
-By default, the Amazon Elasticsearch Service will automatically create daily snapshots of each domain and retain them for 14 days.
-You can also use the Elasticsearch snapshot APIs to create additional manual snapshots.
-The automated snapshots are stored free of charge in Amazon S3, while the manual snapshots will incur standard Amazon S3 usage charges.
+Durability: You can build data durability for your Amazon Elasticsearch cluster through automated and manual snapshots.
+You can use snapshots to recover your cluster or to create a new cluster with preloaded data.
+By default, the Amazon Elasticsearch Service will automatically create hourly snapshots of each domain and retain them for 14 days at no extra charge.
+These snapshots are stored in Amazon S3, which is designed for 99.999999999% (11 9’s) durability.

 With Amazon Elasticsearch Service you can securely connect your applications to your managed Elasticsearch environment from your VPC or via the public Internet, configuring network access using VPC security groups or IP-based access policies.
 You can also securely authenticate your users and control access using Amazon Cognito, AWS Identity and Access Management (IAM), or basic authentication using username and password.
 Amazon Elasticsearch Service leverages the Open Distro for Elasticsearch security plugin to enable you to define granular permissions for indices, documents, or fields and to extend Kibana with read-only views and secure multi-tenant support.
 Amazon Elasticsearch Service supports built-in encryption for data at-rest and in-transit so you can protect your data both when it is stored in your domain or in automated snapshots, and when it is transferred between nodes in your domain.
 Amazon Elasticsearch Service is HIPAA eligible and compliant with PCI DSS, SOC, ISO, and FedRamp standards, making it easy for you to build applications that meet compliance requirements.